 THE CARE TEAM is a group of dedicated and faithful individuals who feel called to show love, compassion and intentional caring action toward those who need support during life transitions.
 If you feel compelled to support those who are suffering from grief, sickness or life transitions then the care team is a ministry for you.
 The Care Team supports, encourages, visits and prays for those ‘Ageless Wonders’’ who are fighting to overcome some of life’s obstacles.
 The Care Team actively engages with those who need special pastoral care.
 We walk alongside our pastors as they minister to those going through life transitions in our congregation.
-If you are a member or a regular attendee of Abington Presbyterian Church and have an interest in volunteering in this ministry, contact Rev. Dr. Jade King Bass.
+If you are a member or a regular attendee of Abington Presbyterian Church and have an interest in volunteering in this ministry, contact Rev. Dr. Kirby Lawrence-Hill.
 We look forward to hearing from you.

 CHANCEL GUILD is an opportunity for any worshipper who is interested to be part of the team that attends to preparing and beautifying the worship environment.
 This includes monthly meetings for planning and routine updates and care of furnishings, with added time and emphasis on planning and decorating for the festive cycles at Advent/Christmas/Epiphany and Lent/Holy Week/Easter alongside added congregational volunteers who join the effort.
 Contact Worship Council chair Bill Price.

 The church buildings are surrounded by sweeping lawn areas and many small gardens, each with its own personality.
 The lawns are mowed by a professional landscaping company.
 The gardens are a labor of volunteer love.

 The gardeners are building native plant communities in order to provide habitat for insects and birds as well as beautiful surroundings for the church.
 Anyone who is interested in joining in is welcome.
 It is a great opportunity to meet people, learn more about ecological gardening and give back to the church.